rlawns255/Project4_Group4/README.md

 3. Project is powered by 50K worth of different diamond data.

+4. We are using non-classification machine learning by using linear regression.

+5. If the data is not linear as we have predicted we will using a decision tree to conduct machine learning.
+(Or Random Forest)

 Steps to finish:
 1. Project ideation --- Completed 06/01/2023
 2. Data fetching/API integration --- TBD